run-ai/genv/docs/source/remote/installation.rst

 It is recommended to use SSH keys.
 The identity file and login user should be configured in the SSH configuration file at :code:`~/.ssh/config`.

-Genv :ref:`remote enforcement features <Remote Enforcement>` use commands similar to :code:`ssh <host> sudo` for querying the environment variables of processes or terminating processes.
+Genv :doc:`remote enforcement features <./enforcement>` use commands similar to :code:`ssh <host> sudo` for querying the environment variables of processes or terminating processes.
 Therefore, Linux users that want to use these features need to have passwordless :code:`sudo` permissions on all remote machines.

 Genv also sends environment variables over SSH by passing :code:`-o SendEnv` to the :code:`ssh` command.